s0nata/updoc/README.md

 ### Code-comment mapping demo

-To see how `upDoc` maps code to comments, you can run this command:
+To see how `upDoc` maps code to comments, you can run these commands:

+1) execution from the sources

 `mvn exec:java -Dexec.mainClass="upDoc" -Dexec.args="analysis:mapping src/test/resources/paper-example/ FromAdaptiveIsomorphismInspectorFactory.java 0.2"`

+2) executing the jar

+`java -jar upDoc-1.0.jar analysis:mapping ../src/test/resources/paper-example/ FromAdaptiveIsomorphismInspectorFactory.java 0.2
+`

-It will run `upDoc` on a single method and report the similarities of the sentences of the javadoc comment to the method signature.
+The demo will run `upDoc` on a single method and report the similarities of the sentences of the javadoc comment to the method signature.

 ### Replicate the experimental results from the publication